 Step 7: Using your sponge again, dampen the entire surface of your charm.

-Step 8: When stamping, use a rubber mat to protect the surface your working on.
-You will need a mallet as well – rubber, plastic or wooden mallets will work perfectly.
-To stamp your design you will need to align the stamp you’re using perfectly – if you’re using letters or non-symmetrical shapes, double check that they are facing the right way!
+Step 8: When stamping, be sure to use a rubber mat to protect the surface you are working on.
+You will also need a mallet; rubber, plastic, or wooden mallets will work perfectly.
+To stamp your design, make sure to align the stamp correctly.
+If you are using letters or non-symmetrical shapes, double-check that they are facing the right way!

 Step 9: With a single, confident, strong hit, stamp in your design.
 You want to avoid hitting the stamp with the mallet multiple times – this leaves space for your hands to accidentally move, and create a “shadow” image of your design.